lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     molecule pegmol PEG-GROMOS.mol
     create_atoms 0 single 0 0 0 mol pegmol 454756

-..  container:: justify

 Let us create 2 groups to differentiate the PEG from the H2O, by adding the following lines into *input.lammps*:

 ..  code-block:: lammps

     group H2O type 8 9
     group PEG type 1 2 3 4 5 6 7

-..  container:: justify

 Water molecules that are overlapping with the PEG must be deleted to avoid future crashing.
 Add the following line into *input.lammps*:

 ..  code-block:: lammps

     delete_atoms overlap 2.0 H2O PEG mol yes

-..  container:: justify

 Here, the value of 2 Ångstroms for the overlap cutoff was fixed arbitrarily and can be chosen through trial and error.
 If the cutoff is too small, the simulation will crash.
 If the cutoff is too large, too many water molecules will unnecessarily be deleted.

-..  container:: justify

 Finally, let us use the *fix npt* to control the temperature, as well as the pressure by allowing the box size to be rescaled along the *x* axis:

 ..  code-block:: lammps

     fix mynpt all npt temp 300 300 100 x 1 1 1000
     timestep 1.0

-..  container:: justify

 Once more, let us dump the atom positions as well as the system temperature and volume:

 ..  code-block:: lammps